cvs-health/android-compose-accessibility-techniques/doc/components/DropdownMenus.md

 # Dropdown Selection Menus
-Use the Material Design [Exposed Dropdown Menu pattern](https://m2.material.io/components/menus#exposed-dropdown-menu) to create dropdown menu controls that announce their name, role, and value in accordance with the WCAG 2 [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value) and correctly express their relationships according to WCAG 2 [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
-Custom approaches are likely to be less accessible; make sure any dropdown selection menu announces the role "Dropdown menu".
+For now, avoid using the Material Design [Exposed Dropdown Menu pattern](https://m2.material.io/components/menus#exposed-dropdown-menu) on Jetpack Compose screens.
+Although this pattern creates dropdown menu controls that announce their name, role, and value in accordance with the WCAG 2 [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value) and correctly express their relationships according to WCAG 2 [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships), as of Compose BOM 2024.01.00, they fail basic keyboard operability requirements, as required by WCAG [Success Criterion 2.1.1 Keyboard](https://www.w3.org/TR/WCAG21/#keyboard).
+Custom approaches are likely to be less accessible; make sure any dropdown selection menu is operable by all assistive technologies, including the keyboard, and announces the role "Dropdown menu."

-## The Exposed Dropdown Menu pattern
+## The Compose Exposed Dropdown Menu pattern

 For examples of how to implement the Exposed Dropdown menu pattern using the Material Design components ExposedDropdownMenuBox, TextField, DropdownMenu, and DropdownMenuItem, see: